impalah/advanced-automapper/docs/_sources/index.rst.txt

-.. pyautomapper documentation master file, created by sphinx-quickstart on Fri Apr  5 22:23:20 2024.
+.. advanced-automapper documentation master file, created by sphinx-quickstart on Fri Apr  5 22:23:20 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PyAutomapper's documentation!
+Welcome to advanced-automapper's documentation!
 ===========================================

 .. toctree::